ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/kafka_topic.md

 * `replication_factor` - The number of replicas of the topic.
 The replication factor determines how many copies of the topic are stored on different brokers.
 * `number_of_partitions` - The number of partitions of the topic.
 Partitions allow for parallel processing of messages.
-* `retention_time` - The time in milliseconds that a message is retained in the topic log.
-Messages older than the retention time are deleted.
+* `retention_time` - This configuration controls the maximum time we will retain a log before we will discard old log segments to free up space.
+This represents an SLA on how soon consumers must read their data.
+If set to -1, no time limit is applied.
-* `segment_bytes` - The maximum size in bytes that the topic log can grow to.
-When the log reaches this size, the oldest messages are deleted.
+* `segment_bytes` - This configuration controls the segment file size for the log.
+Retention and cleaning is always done a file at a time so a larger segment size means fewer files but less granular control over retention.